Ritikgit789/QueryGenie----AI-powered-SQL-Chatbot/README.md

-# SQLGPT----AI-powered-SQL-Chatbot
+# QueryGenie----AI-powered-SQL-Chatbot

 💻Problem Statement:
 Managing and analyzing massive datasets manually is a daunting task, especially when the database is dynamic, constantly updated by users.
 With a database containing over 1,000,000 records, manually searching, filtering, and analyzing data becomes inefficient and error-prone.
 This challenge demands an intelligent solution that can not only provide accurate answers but also generate the corresponding SQL queries.

 Solution Overview:
-SQL-GPT leverages Google Gemini to create an intelligent chatbot capable of understanding complex user queries and providing precise answers with an accuracy of up to 90%.
+QueryGenie leverages Google Gemini to create an intelligent chatbot capable of understanding complex user queries and providing precise answers with an accuracy of up to 90%.
 Additionally, it generates the corresponding SQL queries, enabling users to validate the results or further analyze the data.

 Frontend Overview:
-The frontend of SQL-GPT is built using Streamlit, a powerful Python framework designed for creating interactive and user-friendly web applications.
+The frontend of QueryGenie is built using Streamlit, a powerful Python framework designed for creating interactive and user-friendly web applications.
 It provides a clean and intuitive interface that enhances the user experience, making it easy for both technical and non-technical users to interact with the company database using natural language queries.

 ##Frontend
 ![Frontend](Workingapp_Frontend.png)